Operating Department Practice (BSc)

 How will I be supported?

-You will have regular meetings with your personal tutor who will provide pastoral support and academic guidance throughout the programme.
-In addition you will be assigned an academic supervisor for year 3 of the programme who will support you in the development of your dissertation.
+You will be assigned a personal tutor throughout your studies with whom you will have regular meetings.
+They will provide pastoral support and academic guidance throughout the duration of your studies.
+In addition you will be assigned an academic supervisor who will support you in the development of your dissertation.
+When you are out on practice-based learning in placement you will be assigned to a Practice Educator and mentor who will support you with your practice-based learning.

-Our virtual learning environment is accessible via desktop and mobile devices, allowing you to access electronic resources from anywhere.
-Dedicated computer labs, student study rooms, campus-wide WiFi networks, printing facilities and a dedicated Healthcare library are available year-round.
+Our clinical skills suite is accessible via a booking process through the lecturing staff.
+Dedicated Operating Department Practice resource room, campus-wide WiFi networks, printing facilities and a dedicated Healthcare library are available year-round.
 Staff are available onsite to assist students and provide support and advice.

 How will I be assessed?